NVIDIA/NVIDIA_AI_Enterprise_AzureML/README.md

 It is comprised of several sdk.

-## AzureML Resources
+## Azure Machine Learning Resources

-### AzureML Registry
+### Azure Maschine Learning Registries
 [Registries in Azure Machine Learning](https://techcommunity.microsoft.com/t5/ai-machine-learning-blog/announcing-registries-in-azure-machine-learning-to/ba-p/3649242)  are organization wide repositories of machine learning assets such as models, environments, and components.
 Registries provide a central platform for cataloging and operationalizing machine learning models across various personas, teams and environments involved in the machine learning lifecycle.

-### AzureML Environments
+### Azure Machine Learning Environments

-Contains the libraries that a given piece of code needs to run inside AzureML
+[Azure Machine Learning Environments](https://learn.microsoft.com/en-us/azure/machine-learning/concept-environments?view=azureml-api-2) are an encapsulation of the environment that a piece of code requires to run inside Azure Machine Learning.
+The environments are managed and versioned entities that enable reproducible, auditable, and portable machine learning workflows across a variety of compute targets.

 ### AzureML Command Components

-Modular reusable pieces of code, with parameterized inputs and outputs
+An [Azure Machine Learning Command Component](https://learn.microsoft.com/en-us/azure/machine-learning/concept-component?view=azureml-api-2) is a self-contained piece of code that does one step in a machine learning pipeline.
+A component is analogous to a function - it has a name, inputs, outputs, and a body.

 ### AzureML Pipeline Components